shaftoes/gofindme/README.md

 # Loading URLs
-When run on the command line, call the script with a `.csv` of URLs as your argument to start pulling from the pages of those URLs.

-You can also ask the program to provide a search for you and pull all comments.
-This takes an incredibly long time because the php API used is
+ask the program to provide a search for you and pull all comments.
+Give it a This takes a while

-> List of URLs: `python parser.py GFMURLS.csv`
 > Search term: `python parser.py “Ed the Sock”`

 # Grabbing campaign info
 The script will grab the description, comments, and donation information from pages using selenium's webdriver, which automates loading and scraping the content of each page.
 Pages that do not exist anymore, or have incorrect URLs, are written to `exceptions.txt`.
 Pages that have no donations are written to `exceptions.txt`.
+Everything else is written to a ‘sqlite3‘ database named after the search term placed in the query.

 # Information on using the selenium web driver
 Make sure that you have Firefox installed, as well as have followed the instructions at [Pythonspot's